 Work With the Bank

 When you can't get an old check reissued, see what your bank can do.
-According to Bankrate, banks sometimes cash checks older than 6 months even though they are not required to do so.
-If the bank believes the check is valid and that the payer has the funds to cover the check, the bank may cash it.
-A "void after" notice on the check may not be valid if the issuer has not specifically instructed his bank to adhere to the expiration date.
+Banks sometimes cash checks older than 6 months even though they are not required to do so.
+If the bank believes the check is valid and that the payer has the funds to cover the check, they have the option of accepting it, though you may need a manager's approval.
+Even a "void after" notice on the check may not be valid, if the issuer has not specifically instructed his bank to adhere to the expiration date.

 Check With the State